 The value (in MHz) used as the calibration reference point in the spectrum and is equivalent to the Bruker SF parameter.
 If the data were properly calibrated on the spectrometer, then this value should not need to be changed.
-Referencing can also be accomplished (more conveniently) with the Cal button on the toolbar.
+Referencing can also be accomplished (more conveniently) with the yellow Calibrate button on the button panel.